 The introduction of DFARS 7012 in Azure Commercial offers you more choice in the selection of Microsoft cloud offerings that best suits your requirements for the protection of Controlled Unclassified Information.
-For example, those organisations that choose Microsoft 365 Government (GCC) deployed on top of Azure commercial cloud regions in the U.S. may now have paired Azure services that meet DFARS 7012 requirements.
+For example, those organizations that choose Microsoft 365 Government (GCC) deployed on top of Azure commercial cloud regions in the U.S. may now have paired Azure services that meet DFARS 7012 requirements.
 To learn more, please see this documentation.

 Partnerships continue to drive innovation for mission